 How long will it take to get my Fifth Third Secured Card?

 It may take a few business days up to a few weeks to receive a decision.
 Upon approval, you can typically expect your card and welcome materials in the mail within 7 to 10 days.

 Once the bank extends conditional approval, you’ll need to open a Fifth Third interest-bearing savings account and deposit at least $300.
 The amount you deposit determines your credit limit.

 I got the card.
 Now what?

-- Monitor your spending.
-Fifth Third’s online banking system lets you keep track of your spending and easily make payments online.
+- Monitor your spending.The Fifth Third online banking system lets you keep track of your spending and easily make payments online.

-- Avoid fees.Paying late can set you back by up to $38.
-Cash advances, balance transfers and overseas transactions also come with fees.
+- Avoid fees.Paying late can set you back up to $38.
+Cash advances, balance transfers and foreign transactions also come with fees.

-- Customer service.For support, call 1-866-671-5353.
-You can also connect on Twitter at @FifthThird or on Facebook @FifthThirdBank.
+- Customer service.For support, call the number on the back of your card.
+You can also call 1-800-972-3030 for the personal-banking helpline.
+If you’d like to connect through social media, you can find the bank on Twitter at @FifthThird or on Facebook @FifthThirdBank.

 This card can help you build your credit, but it has an annual fee and a moderately high minimum security deposit.
 You’ll also have to apply at a Fifth Third Bank branch.
 Compare your options to find a similar card — perhaps one with rewards or no annual fee.